PTSD (Post traumatic stress disorder)

 The fear felt during traumatic events can have lifelong consequences.
 Individuals who experience sudden, unprovoked and disturbing memory flashbacks or find themselves having repeated nightmares may be suffering from PTSD.

-Many individuals will silently suffer with PTSD, and seek to minimize its effects through self-destructive activities, such as medicating traumatic memories with drugs, alcohol, food or sexual behaviors.
+Many individuals will silently suffer with Treatment for Post traumatic Stress Disorder, and seek to minimize its effects through self-destructive activities, such as medicating traumatic memories with drugs, alcohol, food or sexual behaviors.

 The Meadows can help

 Those who have experienced a traumatic event can benefit from seeking help.
 At The Meadows in Wickenburg, Arizona, clients are invited to recollect and share the emotions and sensations they experienced during the initial trauma or subsequent events.